My husband and I made very few new investments this year.

-Our current mortgage provider does not fund purchases in Quebec, and given the size of our existing home mortgage, it is unlikely that we can get additional funding anywhere else.
+Our current mortgage provider unfortunately does not fund purchases in Quebec (to their credit, they did make a few helpful recommendations), and given the size of our existing home mortgage, it is unlikely that we can get additional funding anywhere else.

 We have inquired with major banks and multiple mortgage brokers, and received some variations of “it would be challenging” in every case.

 In early February, the Dow Jones industrial average fell 180.24 points in response to a sharp rise in interest rates, followed by a 4-day winning streak.

 Market swings like this happen once in a blue moon, but they can be a godsend to investors who want to acquire stocks at bargain prices.